zarrs/zarrs-python/README.md

 - [RemoteStore](https://zarr.readthedocs.io/en/main/_autoapi/zarr/storage/remote/index.html)
   - [x] [HTTPFileSystem](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.implementations.http.HTTPFileSystem)

-A `NotImplemented` error will be raised if a store is not supported.
+A `NotImplementedError` will be raised if a store is not supported.
 We intend to support more stores in the future: https://github.com/ilan-gold/zarrs-python/issues/44.

 ### Configuration